 It will also provide those already facing the challenge of applying participatory approaches in their own organisations with new skills and practical guidance.

-Limited numbers of places are available on two half-day sessions allowing students to gain an insight into this emerging area and the topics that will be covered within this course.
+Limited numbers of places are available on two half-day sessions in September 2013 - one in Edinbugh, one in London - allowing students to gain an insight into this emerging area and the topics that will be covered within this course.
+Contact us for details.

 Anyone who is passionate about using participation and engagement to solve problems.